yosiney/tkinder/README.md

-My first hello_world using graphical interface with tkinder.
+Here I show a hello_world using graphical interface with tkinder.